N91489/WGDeploy/README.md

       **Recommendation**: Stick with the default port 51820 unless you have a             reason to use another port

-      - <MTU>: The MTU (Maximum Transmission Unit) defines the largest size of a                  packet that can be sent over the network without fragmentation.
+      - <mtu>: The MTU (Maximum Transmission Unit) defines the largest size of a                  packet that can be sent over the network without fragmentation.

      **Note**: If you experience connectivity issues or packet loss, adjust the                   MTU.